This post may contain affiliate sales links. Please see my full disclosure policy for details

 - Used a small knife to cover the hole from the toothpick with a dab of the white chocolate.

-Decorating the Easter Bunnies
+How to Decorate the Easter Bunnies

 For the accents on these truffles, I used Wilton Icing decorations, some homemade bunnies ears using cnady melts and some mini marshmallows for the tails.
 It’s best to add the decoration once all your truffles are dipped and set.
 However, you can prepare the bunny ears while your brownie balls are in the freezer so that everything is ready to go.